 1 (2) The excess of the proceeds of the property taxes imposed for 2 the assessment date with respect to which the allocation and 3 distribution is made that are attributable to taxes imposed after 4 being approved by the voters in a referendum or local public 5 question conducted after April 30, 2010, not otherwise included 6 in subdivision (1) shall be allocated to and, when collected, paid 7 into the funds of the taxing unit for which the referendum or local 8 public question was conducted.
-9 (3) Except as otherwise provided in this section, property tax 10 proceeds in excess of those described in subdivisions (1) and (2) 11 shall be allocated to the development authority and, when 12 collected, paid into an allocation fund for that allocation area that 13 may be used by the development authority and only to do one (1) 14 or more of the following: 15 (A) Pay the principal of and interest and redemption premium 16 on any obligations incurred by the development authority or 17 any other entity for the purpose of financing or refinancing 18 military base development or reuse activities in or directly 19 serving or benefiting that allocation area.
-20 (B) Establish, augment, or restore the debt service reserve for 21 bonds payable solely or in part from allocated tax proceeds in 22 that allocation area or from other revenues of the development 23 authority, including lease rental revenues.
-24 (C) Make payments on leases payable solely or in part from 25 allocated tax proceeds in that allocation area.
+9 (3) Except as otherwise provided in this section, property tax 10 proceeds in excess of those described in subdivisions (1) and (2) l 1 shall be allocated to the development authority and, when 12 collected, paid into an allocation fund for that allocation area that 13 may be used by the development authority and only to do one (1) 14 or more of the following: 15 (A) Pay the principal of and interest and redemption premium 16 on any obligations incurred by the development authority of 17 any other entity for the purpose of financing or refinancing 18 military base development or reuse activities in or directly 19 serving or benefiting that allocation area.
+20 (B) Establish, augment, or restore the debt service reserve for 21 bonds payable solely or in part from allocated tax proceeds in 22 that allocation area or from other revenues of the developmen 23 authority, including lease rental revenues.
+23 24 25 (C) Make payments on leases payable solely or in part from 25 allocated tax proceeds in that allocation area.
 26 (D) Reimburse any other governmental body for expenditures 27 made for local public improvements (or structures) in or 28 directly serving or benefiting that allocation area.
-29 (E) For property taxes first due and payable before 2009, pay 30 all or a part of a property tax replacement credit to taxpayers 31 in an allocation area as determined by the development 32 authority.
-This credit equals the amount determined under the 33 following STEPS for each taxpayer in a taxing district (as 34 defined in IC 6-1.1-1-20) that contains all or part of the 35 allocation area: 36 STEP ONE: Determine that part of the sum of the amounts 37 under IC $6-1.1-21-2(g)(1)(A)$, IC $6-1.1-21-2(g)(2)$, 38 IC $6-1.1-21-2(g)(3)$, IC $6-1.1-21-2(g)(4)$, and 39 IC $6-1.1-21-2(g)(5)$ (before their repeal) that is attributable to 40 the taxing district.
-41 STEP TWO: Divide:
+29 (E) For property taxes first due and payable before 2009, pay 30 all or a part of a property tax replacement credit to taxpayers 31 in an allocation area as determined by the developmen 32 authority.
+This credit equals the amount determined under the 33 following STEPS for each taxpayer in a taxing district (as 34 defined in IC 6-1.1-1-20) that contains all or part of the 35 allocation area: 36 STEP ONE: Determine that part of the sum of the amounts 37 under IC 6-1.1-21-2(g)(1)(A), IC 6-1.1-21-2(g)(2) 38 IC 6-1.1-21-2(g)(3), IC 6-1.1-21-2(g)(4), and 39 IC 6-1.1-21-2(g)(5), The formula $(3)$ , $(4)$ , and $(5)$ IC 6-1.1-21-2(g)(5) (before their repeal) that is attributable to 10 the taxing district. are mains district.